 Amazon Alexa and Google Assistant controls are available, enabling you to start or stop a clean using your voice.
 This is handy if you don’t want to reach for the app or the controls on top.

-Roborock S5 Max performance and navigation – Quickly finds its way around your home
+Performance and navigation – The Roborock S5 Max quickly finds its way around your home

 - Good cleaning results, albeit with a small trace left at the edge of the floor